Michael Morse: Baltimore Orioles (2013)

-San Francisco Giants
+San Francisco Giants (2014)

 Morse signed a one-year, $6 million contract with the San Francisco Giants for the 2014 season.
 According to Giants' manager Bruce Bochy, Morse was expected to be San Francisco's everyday left fielder.
 Morse played at first base for most of May and June after Brandon Belt sustained a thumb injury.
 On September 2, Morse was diagnosed with a strained oblique and held out of the lineup for the rest of the month, as well as the NL Wild Card game and NLDS.

 During the postseason, Morse was used exclusively as a pinch-hitter and designated hitter.
 On October 16, in Game 5 of the 2014 National League Championship Series against the St. Louis Cardinals, he came into the game as a pinch-hitter with the Giants trailing 3–2 in the bottom of the eighth inning and hit a game-tying solo home run off Pat Neshek.
 The Giants would go on to win the pennant in the bottom of the ninth on Travis Ishikawa's three-run home run, sending Morse to the World Series for the first time in his career.

 In the 2014 World Series, Morse had four hits in 16 at-bats and drove in four runs.
 The Giants defeated the Kansas City Royals in seven games, giving Morse the first World Series ring of his ten-year career.
 In Game 7, Morse drove in two of the team's three runs, including what proved to be the game-winning RBI in the top of the fourth inning off Royals reliever Kelvin Herrera.

-Miami Marlins
+Miami Marlins (2015)

-On December 17, 2014, Morse signed a two-year deal with the Miami Marlins worth $16 million.
+On December 17, 2014, Morse signed a two-year deal with his hometown team, the Miami Marlins, worth $16 million.
 Morse began the 2015 season as the Marlins' starting first baseman, but he struggled and began to lose playing time to Justin Bour by May.
 In 2015 with Miami he batted .213/.276/.313.

-Pittsburgh Pirates
+Pittsburgh Pirates (2015–2016)

 On July 30, 2015, in a three-team trade, the Los Angeles Dodgers acquired Morse, Mat Latos, Bronson Arroyo, Alex Wood, Jim Johnson, Luis Avilán, and José Peraza, while the Marlins acquired minor league pitchers Victor Araujo, Jeff Brigham, and Kevin Guzman, and the Atlanta Braves received Héctor Olivera, Paco Rodriguez, minor league pitcher Zachary Bird, and a competitive balance draft pick for the 2016 MLB Draft.
 The Dodgers promptly designated Morse for assignment.
 The following day he was traded to the Pittsburgh Pirates in exchange for José Tábata.
 Morse was designated for assignment by the Pirates on April 13, 2016.
 He was released on April 21, 2016.